 Local Food is Better for You

 The average meal from the grocery store has traveled 1500 miles .
 The longer produce is off the vine the more nutrition it loses with age.
-After travelling long distances, it then must last on a grocery store shelf.
+After traveling long distances, it then must last on a grocery store shelf.

 To make all this possible, these foods are typically picked before they are ripe, and so they never had the chance to reach maximum nutritious potential.
 Also, these conventional foods may be chemically treated or irradiated to slow down the rotting process .

 Foods grown for larger suppliers, like grocery stores are often grown for quantity not quality, because they need to meet the needs of their large buyers.

 Locally grown is typically picked within the last 24 hours at its peak ripeness, this is when its nutrition content is high and its flavors are wonderful.
 Locally grown is dependent on producing high quality produce to make it appealing to the small local market, which means it tastes wonderful and that quality is more importance than quantity .
 At local markets, there’s often unusual or heirloom varieties that are fun to try too.

 Is Local Food Better than Organic food?

 Many small farmers haven’t the funds to apply for organic certification, yet they still farm organically.
 So, when you talk to the farmer you can feel confident in your food.
 Organic certified, I do greatly support, but it’s not the end all be all.
 For example, chicken or beef is healthiest and better for our health when the animals can free range their whole lives.

 Grain finishing creates an unnatural balance of fatty acids.
 Grassfed is higher in the healthy omega 3 fatty acids.
 Organic certified does not guarantee this, it just means that animal was not given conventional gmo grain.

 These animals also could still be living in tight quarters or being shipped out to cruel slaughter houses.
 The small farmer often hires a mobile butcher to come to their property and harvest the animal, which is a lot less stressful for the animal.

 Love in Local Food